-A promising approach for global models is to recognize that the full complexity of the mechanism is not needed everywhere.
-For example, reactions involving volatile organic compounds (VOCs) and their short-lived products typically account for much of the complexity but may be unimportant outside of continental boundary layers where they are emitted.
-Jacobson (1995) thus applied separate mechanisms in a global model for the urban boundary layer, the global troposphere, and the stratosphere.
-However, this approach can result in errors and inefficiencies by not accounting for the interactions at chemical boundaries between domains (Rastigejev et al., 2007) and not allowing for a continuum of chemical regimes from source regions to the remote atmosphere.
-Santillana et al. (2010) developed an adaptive mechanism reduction method in which the size of the mechanism is adjusted at each grid cell and time step, classifying species as fast (coupled) or slow (uncoupled) on the basis of their total production and loss rates.
+70 A promising approach for global models is to recognize that the full complexity of the mechanism is not 71 needed everywhere.
+For example, reactions involving volatile organic compounds (VOCs) and their short-72 lived products typically account for much of the complexity but may be unimportant outside of continental 73 boundary layers where the VOCs are emitted.
+Jacobson (1995) thus applied separate mechanisms in a global 74 model for the urban boundary layer, the global troposphere, and the stratosphere.
+However, fixed 75 geographical separation between domains can result in errors and inefficiencies by not accounting for the 76 interactions at chemical boundaries between domains (Rastigeiev et al., 2007) and not allowing for a 77 continuum of chemical regimes from source regions to the remote atmosphere.
+Santillana et al. (2010) 78 developed an adaptive mechanism reduction method in which the size of the mechanism is adjusted at each 79 grid cell and time step, classifying species as fast (coupled) or slow (uncoupled) on the basis of their total production and loss rates.
 However, the overhead involved in local definition of the reduced mechanism offset the computational gains.
-Sander et al. (2019)

-and Shen et al. (2020, 2022) improved the method by pre-compiling a limited ensemble of chemical sub-mechanisms.
-Sub-mechanisms were selected based on local conditions at each timestep, thus avoiding the overhead required to define sub-mechanisms.
+Sander et al. (2019) and Shen et al. (2020, 2022) improved the method by pre-compiling a limited ensemble of chemical sub-mechanisms and selecting the most appropriate submechanism for use based on local conditions at each timestep, thus avoiding the overhead.
 Shen et al. achieved a 30%-50% reduction in computational cost compared to the full parent mechanism in a global simulation of the troposphere and stratosphere, but the selection of sub-mechanisms had to be customized to the parent mechanism.

-Here we develop a mechanism-agnostic, ready-to-use method for adaptive auto-reduction of any chemical mechanism and implement it as an option in a new version 3.0.0 of the Kinetic PreProcessor (KPP).
-KPP, originally developed by Damian et al. (2002) and Sandu and Sander (2006), is a software tool that automatically generates code to efficiently integrate chemical mechanisms.
-KPP takes in a set of human-readable input files describing the mechanism species and reactions and generates Fortran 90, C, or MATLAB code solving the corresponding system of ODEs using one of a suite of integration methods.
-KPP is used to generate the chemistry solver source code in several atmospheric chemistry models including MECCA within MESSy (Sander et al., 2019; Jöckel et al., 2010), WRF-Chem (Grell et al., 2005; Fast et al., 2006), the forward and adjoint GEOS-Chem models (Henze et al., 2007), and the adjoint for the CMAQ model (Hakami et al., 2007; Zhao et al., 2020).
-Our new version KPP 3.0.0 incorporates several performance and diagnostic updates over the previous version KPP 2.1 (Sandu & Sander, 2006), in addition to the adaptive solver option presented below.
+Here we develop a mechanism-agnostic, ready-to-use method for adaptive auto-reduction of any chemical 88 89 mechanism and implement it as an option in a new version 3.0.0 of the Kinetic PreProcessor (KPP).
+Originally developed by Damian et al. (2002) and Sandu and Sander (2006), KPP is a software tool that 90 91 automatically generates code to efficiently integrate chemical mechanisms.
+KPP takes in a set of humanreadable input files describing the mechanism and generates Fortran 90, C, or MATLAB code to solve the 92 93 corresponding system of ODEs using any of a suite of integration methods.
+KPP is used in many 94 atmospheric chemistry models including MECCA within MESSy (Sander et al., 2019; Jöckel et al., 2010), 95 WRF-Chem (Grell et al., 2005; Fast et al., 2006), the forward and adjoint GEOS-Chem models (Henze et 96 al., 2007), and the adjoint for the CMAO model (Hakami et al., 2007; Zhao et al., 2020).
+Our new version 97 KPP 3.0.0 incorporates several performance and diagnostic updates over the previous version KPP 2.1 98 (Sandu & Sander, 2006) in addition to the adaptive solver option.

-2 Adaptive solver for chemical kinetics
+99 2 Adaptive solver for chemical kinetics

-Atmospheric chemistry models alternate chemical integration and transport calculations through operator splitting (Brasseur & Jacob, 2017), The chemistry solver is called for a time interval of length Δt , referred to as the external time step, and returns a vector of updated concentrations \mathbf{C} at the end of that time step to be operated on by transport.
-The kinetic integration of the mechanism by the chemistry solver is done over internal time steps $\delta t \leq \Delta t$ to reach the desired accuracy.
+Atmospheric chemistry models alternate chemical integration and transport calculations through operator splitting (Brasseur & Jacob, 2017), The chemistry solver is called for a time interval of length Δt , referred to as the external time step, and returns a vector of updated concentrations C at the end of that time step to be operated on by transport.
+The kinetic integration of the mechanism by the chemistry solver is done over internal time steps $h \leq \Delta t$ to reach the desired accuracy.